Dryer - Timer Stops During the Cycle

 • When dryers are put in the automatic cycle the timer will advance sporadically so it may at times appear that it is not advancing at all.

-• GE Profile™ Series stainless steel dryers (DPSB620 and DPSB650) have a automatic no-load detection system.
+• GE Profile™ Series stainless steel dryer models DPSB620 and DPSB650 have an automatic no-load detection system.

 • When a sensor cycle is started in the dryer, the dryer will detect the presence of a clothes load.
-If no load is present, the dryer will automatically shut itself off after about 2 minutes then displays "Clean Lint Filter" light or display screen.
+If no load is present, the dryer will automatically shut itself off after about 2 minutes, then displays a "Clean Lint Filter" light or display screen.

 • This may also occur on dryers which are tilted to the rear.
 This tilt causes the clothes load to move to the back of the dryer drum away from the sensor rods.
 The dryer should be leveled front to back to correct this problem.